Learn the best way to store photos and preserve them for future generations. Don’t loose your family history to neglect of your photos!

 Welcome to Andi Willis of Good Life Organizing as guest blogger today!
-I know you will enjoy her insight into preserving our family’s historic photographs.
+I know you will enjoy her insight into preserving and storing our family’s historic photographs.

 From Grandma’s meticulously maintained photo albums to tin types of long gone relatives to snapshots of your parents, photographs capture the visual history of your family.
 To preserve these precious memories, it is important to safeguard your pictures in a few easy steps.